Cricket nets: Types

 Indoor and outdoor cricket nets differ significantly.

 Indoor

-Indoor nets are often suspended on a track (runner) fixed to the ceiling of the sports hall or gymnasium no. The nets can drop 4–8 metres to the ground, and be over 20 metres long.
+Indoor nets are often suspended on a track (runner) fixed to the ceiling of the sports hall or gymnasium.
+The nets can drop 4–8 metres to the ground, and be over 20 metres long.
 Indoors nets are commonly multi-lane, with two- or four-lane nets being particularly common.

 Indoor nets tend to be white.
 They have separate 3-metre-high canvas screens that enclose the area immediately surrounding the batsman, for two reasons.
 First, the netting near the batsman has by far the highest work rate, and canvas is significantly more durable than mesh netting, so screens improves the nets' lifespan.
 Second, the batsman is less likely to be distracted.

 Indoor nets can be suspended on runners, providing a curtain system where they can be pulled in and out of use.
 This allows the sports facility to be flexible in its use.